hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 <td> Network Mode column </td>
 <td> Lists the available network modes for the connection set:
 <ul>
-<li>Single Mode: All connections are shared on the same physical interface through VLAN.
+<li> <b>Single Mode</b>: All connections are shared on the same physical interface through VLAN.
-<li>Dual Mode: All connections have their own interfaces where VLAN and bridge are off.
+<li> <b>Dual Mode</b>: All connections have their own interfaces where VLAN and bridge are off.
-<li>Team Mode: All connections are shared on the same two physical interfaces through VLAN.
+<li> <b>Team Mode</b>: All connections are shared on the same two physical interfaces through VLAN.
 Teaming means treating the wires like a single bundle.
 </ul>
 </td>
 </tr>